-Ports A and B are 8 bit input ports connected to optically isolated input sensors.
+Ports A and B are 8 bit-input ports connected to optically isolated input sensors.
 Each sensor can be used to interface a voltage input and then sense whether the voltage is on or off.
 Each sensor is isolated (with respect to a common ground) from every other sensor, and also isolated with respect to the host PC ground.
 This means that signals such as low-level AC line voltage, motor servo voltage, and control relay signals can be 'sensed', or read by the PC, without the risk of damage due to ground loops or ground faults.

-Each sensor input pair has a current limiting resistor which is used to limit the input current to the opto-isolator.
+Each sensor-input pair has a current limiting resistor, which is used to limit the input current to the opto-isolator.
 The opto-isolator has two 'back-to-back' diodes internally.
 This allows AC or DC signals to be sensed, regardless of polarity.
-When the applied voltage is high enough to cause the led in the opto-isolator to turn-on, the output of the opto-isolator goes low (0 volts) and the signal is read æ a low logic level (binary 0) by the PC.
+When the applied voltage is high enough to cause the led in the opto-isolator to turn-on, the output of the opto-isolator goes low (0 volts) and the signal is read as a low logic level (binary 0) by the PC.
 When the input signal is too low to turn on the opto-isolator, the output goes high and the port bit is read by the PC as a high logic level (binary 1).

-The input impedance of each isolated input is approximately 560 ohms (factory default).
+The input impedance of each isolated input is 560 ohms (factory default, this can be modified by user or at factory if requested).
 The opto-isolator requires approximately 3 mA to turn on.
 The maximum input current is 60 mA.
-Two things to consider when selecting the input resistor.
+Two points must be considered when selecting the input resistor.
 The first is turn on voltage for the circuit to sense, and second is the maximum input voltage.
 Maximum input voltage must not provide too much power to the input resistor, and must also not overdrive the opto-isolator input current specification.
 The following formulas apply: